 Imagine her surprise, when her research contradicted popular thinking.
 What she learned is that when it comes to generations, they share more in common than previously believed: particularly in the area of web-based learning preferences.

 For her research, participants were asked to rank 22 web-based learning activities.
 They were asked to rank their top five and their least favorite.
-Her research shows that “viewing information in graphic format” ranked as the number one choice for Millennials and GenXers and number two for Baby Boomers.
+Her research shows that “viewing information in the graphic format” ranked as the number one choice for Millennials and GenXers and number two for Baby Boomers.
 All three generations were unanimous regarding their least favorite: “sharing snippets of information online in Twitter-like communities.”

 Kriegel’s recommendation: don’t assume that a generation has a particular learning platform preference.
-Do your research on the audience before you start designing on a platform you think Millennials will like.
+Do your research on the audience before you start designing a platform you think Millennials will like.